 If the going gets tough, you should not give up on it in the middle.
 Take it to the end so that it shows you are not a loser.

-Try and present various possibilities to put your point across.
+Try to present various possibilities to put your point across.
 Also, don’t defend a wrong argument to satisfy your ego.
-It will not take your cause forward.
-Not giving up means not regretting that you failed to present your view when you had the opportunity of doing it.
+It will not advance your cause.
+Not giving up means not regretting that you failed to present your view when you had the opportunity.

 17. Ask Questions

 If you do not ask questions, it shows that you are not interested in the job.
-Asking questions by presenting you as the candidate, in fact, makes the interviewer visualize you as their possible candidate, and he answers putting you in that post.
+Asking questions by presenting you as the candidate, in fact, makes the interviewer visualise you as their possible candidate, and they answer by putting you in that post.

-The questions should spring up based on your curiosity.
-While asking the question, always surprise the interviewer with some inside news that you found out in your research.
+The questions should arise from your curiosity.
+When asking the question, always surprise the interviewer with some insider news you found during your research.
 Now it is your chance to stump them.

 18. End the Interview on a Positive Note

-Always at the end of the discussion, thank the interviewers and show your eagerness to work for them.
+Always end the discussion by thanking the interviewers and expressing your eagerness to work for them.

 Never fail to put across your willingness to work with them.
-Also, assure how valuable you will be for the organization.
+Also, assure the organisation of how valuable you will be.
 It also helps in negotiating your salary.

 19. Follow up later

-Many candidates hesitate to follow up, but employers appreciate candidates who do timely follow-ups.
-It may so happen that you may not be chosen this time, but when the next time comes, you will be contacted first.
+Many candidates hesitate to follow up, but employers appreciate those who follow up promptly.
+It may be that you are not chosen this time, but when the next opportunity comes, you will be contacted first.